Prasanna2057/foodie-sales-analysis-oracle/README.md

 # Foodie Sales Analysis (Oracle Database Project)

 ## Project Overview
-This project is a data warehouse solution built using Oracle Database
+This project demonstrates the design and implementation of a data warehouse using Oracle 19c.
-It analyzes food order data using SQL and a star schema design
-The goal is to derive business insights such as sales trends, price distribution, and customer ratings
+This project transforms raw food order data into a structured star schema and performs analytical queries to generate business insights such as revenue trends, customer behavior, and location-based performance.

 ---